Pace Hospitals | Best Hospitals in Hyderabad, Telangana, India

 History of Rare Disease Day (RDD)

-Organised by EURORDIS and coordinated by 65+ national alliance patient organisation partners, the Rare Disease Day has aimed to spread awareness of various rare diseases to their respective countries since 2008.
+Organized by EURORDIS and coordinated by 65+ national alliance patient organization partners, the Rare Disease Day has aimed to spread awareness of various rare diseases in their respective countries since 2008.

 The National Center for Advancing Translational Sciences (NCATS) and the National Institutes of Health (NIH) Clinical Center were involved in and sponsored these campaigns from 2011.
 Since then, this global observance of Rare Disease Day has touched the lives of affected people and their caretakers and raised awareness about NIH collaborations addressing the novel challenges brought by the advancement of scientific research for new treatments.